Ragdoll Cat Health Issues & Prevention

 Ragdolls are predisposed to several health conditions including HCM, bladder stones, obesity.
 Understanding these risks allows you to screen early, prevent where possible, and catch problems before they become emergencies.

-With a typical weight of 10-20 lbs and lifespan of 12-17 yrs, the Ragdoll requires thoughtful care tailored to their specific breed characteristics.
+Plan for 10-20 lbs of dog and 12-17 yrs of life with a Ragdoll — and plan for an ownership experience that rewards knowing the breed rather than treating it as generic.
 The Ragdoll cat's appeal extends well beyond aesthetics — their low-energy temperament creates a household dynamic quite different from more sedentary breeds.

 Breed-Specific Health Profile: Research identifies HCM, bladder stones, obesity as conditions with higher prevalence in Ragdolls.
 These are population-level trends, not individual certainties.
 Discuss with your veterinarian which screening tests are recommended for your Ragdoll's age and health history.